jaredly/j3/Roadmap.md

 # General Game Plan
 of getting something useful working

-- [ ] make a JS-- grammar, that is "the minimal amount of javascript to be able to self-host" that'll be the builtin dealio
+- [x] make a JS-- grammar, that is "the minimal amount of javascript to be able to self-host" that'll be the builtin dealio

+- [ ] make it so that stuff that doesn't get parsed is rendered in italics or something
+- [x] make comments work
+- [ ]

 - [ ] use that builtin JS-- parser+compiler to define in-situ a more usable javascript, maybe even with some perks idk
 - [ ] then I can use the nicer JS to make some other example grammars
   - they'd probably all be backed by the same compiler for the moment

+- [ ] multiselect DELETE gotta have it
+- [ ] and copy/paste thanks

 # WRAPPPP